mashraka/portfolio_/README.md

 * resume.html will be a printable webpage

 ## style.css
-This file will contain all the necessary items for the presentation of all the pages and files.
+This file will contain all the necessary items for presenting the pages and files.

 ## all HTML pages
 All HTML pages will contain the following: